neonephos/outreach/documents/outreach_committee_playbook/social_media/strategy_documents/social_media_strategy_q3_2026_q1_2027.md

 ### Social Media Targets

 The following social media targets are the main focus areas the social media strategy supports.
+The priority weight goes from 1 (lowest) to 10 (highest).

 > [!NOTE]
 > The topics listed below only reference the *primary* focus areas.
 This does not mean this is the sole social media content to be created.